U.S. Route 41: Tennessee

 US 41, joined by US 76, enters Tennessee east of I-75 on the outskirts of East Ridge.
 It is called Ringgold Road through East Ridge up to the Bachman Tunnel, where it enters Chattanooga and then around the base of Lookout Mountain.
 It then heads through the towns of Lookout Valley, Jasper, and other communities before ascending the Cumberland Plateau, running through Tracy City and Monteagle, where it descends toward Manchester.

 After reaching Monteagle, US 41, included as part of the older Dixie Highway, continues northwest into Pelham, in Grundy County, then runs closely parallel with I-24 into Coffee County, going through Hillsboro, Manchester (where the road is also named Hillsboro Boulevard) and Beechgrove, before entering Rutherford County.
 From there, the highway continues diagonally through Murfreesboro (where the road is also named Broad Street), where the Dixie Highway joins up with US 70S.
 The Stones River National Battlefield is located very near US 41/US 70S on the northwest side, standing as a monument of the Battle of Stones River which took place during the American Civil War.
 US 41/US 70S continues northwest through Smyrna, and LaVergne before reaching Davidson County.
 The road passes through Antioch, before reaching Nashville, where US 41 separates from US 70S.
 US 41 goes through Nashville as Murfreesboro Road, then Dickerson Pike, and comes out on the northeast side of the city joined with US 31W.
 US 41 continues northeast through Goodlettsville before breaking away from US 31W.
 US 41 then goes northwest and continues on into Robertson County, going through Springfield before heading west/northwest to the Kentucky border.
 Just before reaching Kentucky, US 41 briefly runs through Montgomery County.

 Kentucky

-In Kentucky, US 41 runs from just north of the Ohio River to Guthrie, Kentucky in Todd County.
-There is a more than century-old border dispute between Indiana and Kentucky that is reflected by the route of US 41.
-This route is one of the few places where the Kentucky/Indiana border deviates from the Ohio River.

-US 41 turns North at Hopkinsville, Ky. and continues North along the Pennyrile Pkwy/Interstate 69 thru Madisonville,Ky. going thru Sebree and John James Audibon Park in Henderson, Ky.
-This is where it crosses the Ohio River at the Gold Star Memorial Bridge into Indiana.
+US 41 enters the state as a two-lane highway in Guthrie where it intersects US 79 and continues through Todd County through Trenton.
+After crossing into Christian County, US 41 goes through Pembroke before reaching Hopkinsville.
+In Hopkinsville, US 41 intersects the US 68 bypass and the Pennryrile Parkway which leads into downtown Hopkinsville.
+In downtown, US 41 has a short concurrency with US 68/KY 80 and has an intersection with the northern end of US 41A.
+Finally, after an intersection with the northern Hopkinsville bypass, US 41 turns to Crofton and northern Christian County.